 GIVE PLANTS A GOOD START

-In general, native plants survive the odd swings in weather better than nonnatives.
+In general, native plants survive the odd swings in weather better than non-natives.
 Around the outer edges of the property, I grow native trees and shrubs that originated in this area—like sugar maple and shag-bark hickory.
 They survive without extra water, but these, too, were carefully established when planted in the early days.
 Trees get careful watering the first year.
 I’ve used water-filled bags around their trunks to provide moisture for a week at a time.
 The specially designed reservoir bags release the water slowly.
-You can buy them from gardening catalogs or Web sites.
 I also water with recycled 1-gallon plastic jugs.
 I fill the jug with water, replace the cap and then poke a little nail hole or two in the bottom to let the water slowly drip out for a plant that needs a little extra watering.